Setting up TLS with certificates Fastly manages

 To set up TLS for the first time, complete the following:

-1. Log in to the Fastly web interface and click the Secure link.
-The Secure page appears displaying an overview of Fastly's security offerings.
+1. Log in to the Fastly web interface and select Security from the navigation sidebar.
+The Overview page appears displaying an overview of Fastly's security offerings.

 2. Click Manage certificates.